-We care passionately about environmental responsibility.
-One of the ways we can demonstrate this is through our commitment to Zero Energy Buildings – those buildings with an annual net energy consumption of zero and generating zero carbon emissions.
+We care about our environmental responsibility.
+One of the ways that we demonstrate this is through our commitment to Zero Energy Buildings - those buildings with an annual net energy consumption of zero and generating zero carbon emissions.

-The WICONA Centre is one of the first energy neutral industrial buildings and one of the most modern testing facilities in Europe.
+The WICONA Test Centre is one of the first energy-neutral industrial buildings and one of the most modern testing facilities in Europe.

-Located at Bellenberg in Germany, this purpose-designed £3.1 million facility allows new WICONA products and project-specific façade solutions to be tested in-house and independently certified to the latest European standards.
-The building was designed to be highly energy efficient and sustainable, consuming only 23kWh/m²a of energy for heat and light – around the same as a standard passive house.
+Located at Bellenberg in Germany, this purpose-designed £3.1 million facility allows new WICONA products and project-specific facade solutions to be tested in-house and independently certified to the latest European standards.
+The building was designed to be energy efficient and sustainable, consuming just 23Wh/m²a of energy for heat and light - around the same as a standard passive house.

 Minimising impact on the environment

-Sustainable features of the new WICONA Test Centre include:
+Sustainable features of the WICONA Test Centre include:

-- Roof-mounted photovoltaic panels which harness solar energy and generate sufficient power for heating and lighting the entire building
+- Roof-mounted photovoltaic panels which harness solar energy and generate enough power for heating and lighting the entire building

-- The WICONA façade is integrated with the building services and low energy technology, and is highly glazed to allow most of the testing to be carried out without the need for artificial lighting
+- The WICONA facade is integrated with the building services and low-energy technology, and is highly glazed to allow most testing to be carried out without the need for artificial lighting

-- The large volumes of water required for the façade tests use a closed water circuit to minimise consumption.
+- The large volumes of water required for the facade tests use a closed water circuit to minimise water consumption

-At WICONA’s Technology Centre, directly adjacent to the Test Centre, the company has installed a new multi-functional TEmotion façade.
-The building was originally constructed in 1991 and had a single skin façade and traditional window hinges with fanlights, but with no daylight control, mechanical ventilation or cooling systems.
-By installing a TEmotion façade, the building’s carbon footprint has been significantly improved.
+At WICONA's Technology Centre, directly adjacent to the Test Centre, a multi-functional TEmotion facade is installed.
+The building was originally constructed in 1991 and had a single skin facade with traditional window hinges with fanlights but no daylight control, mechanical ventilation, or cooling systems.
+By installing the TEmotion facade, the building's carbon footprint has been lowered.

-TEmotion is an award-winning intelligent façade concept developed by WICONA.
-It reacts to changes in both exterior and interior conditions, such as light and temperature, and so can make a significant contribution to improving the energy efficiency of the building envelope and reducing the building’s operating costs and carbon emissions.
+TEmotion is an award-winning intelligent facade concept developed by WICONA.
+This facade reacts to changes in external and internal conditions, such as light and temperature, and makes a significant difference to improving the energy efficiency of the building envelope.
+This reduces the building's operating costs and lowers carbon emissions.

 Heating, Cooling and Ventilation

-The TEmotion panels for the Technology Centre each contain a façade system ventilation device designed to control the heating and cooling inside the building via a three stage ventilator.
-Highly efficient motors are used in each fan to further minimise electricity consumption.
+The TEmotion panels for the Technology Centre each contain a facade system ventilation device designed to control heating and cooling within the building using a three-stage ventilator.
+To minimise electricity consumption as much as possible, highly-efficient motors are used in each fan.

-The monocrystalline photovoltaic modules in the façade each yield around 400W of electricity which is fed back into the grid.
-Other components of the TEmotion façade include vents to allow fresh air to flow in freely during the day, warm the interior and then be discharged out via high level vents.
-When the air conditioning is activated, fresh air is let out via the vents where it is cooled or heated using the integral ventilation device in the façade and fed back into the inside of the building.
-At night, the interior can be flushed through with cool air and in the event of a fire, the opening vents will also extract smoke from inside the building.
+The monocrystalline photovoltaic modules in the facade each yield around 400W of electricity which is then fed back into the grid.
+Vents installed allow fresh air to flow in freely during the day, warm the interior which is then discharged out through high-level vents.
+When air conditioning is activated, fresh air is let out via the vents where it is cooled or heated using the integral ventilation device in the facade before being fed back inside the building.
+At night, the interior can be flushed through with cool air, and in the event of a fire, the opening vents extract smoke from inside the building.

-The amount of natural light entering the building and protection from the glare of the sun are controlled using a two-part louvre blind system that is also integrated in the façade.
-This gives the building occupiers complete control for their comfort and ensures glare-free zones as well as helping to maximise natural light, maintain privacy if required, and reduce the reliance on artificial lighting.
+The amount of natural light entering the building and protection from the sun is controlled using a two-part louvre blind system that's integrated within the facade.
+This gives the building occupiers complete control for their comfort, ensures glare-free zones and helps to maximise natural light, provide privacy if needed, and reduces the reliance on artificial lighting.